greggman/HappyFunTimes/docs/linux.md

 *   cd into the root of the repo you cloned (eg. `cd HappyFunTimes`)
 *   type `npm install` which will install needed node modules locally
 *   type `sudo npm install -g hft-cli` which will install the `hft` command line tool.
+*   make sure `zenity` and `wmctrl` are installed.

+    Just type `zenity`.
+If it's installed it should print something.
+If not you'll be given instructions on how to install it.

+    Similarly type `wmctrl`.
+If it's installed it should print something.
+If not you'll be given instructions on how to install it.

-*   type `node server/server.js --app-mode` which will start the server.
+*   type `hft start --app-mode` which will start the server.